yura9011/TAGIMG/README.md

 *   Relevant keywords, expanded with synonyms for better discoverability.
 *   Suggested use cases and target audiences to aid contributors in categorization.
 *   Concise and informative filenames, adhering to best practices for stock image submissions.
-*   A formatted output string, ready for direct copy-pasting into your Adobe Stock workflow.
+*   A structured CSV report containing all generated metadata.

 The script is engineered to handle a diverse range of image types, providing valuable metadata even when the Gemini API's response is incomplete.
-Robust error handling ensures smooth operation and informative reporting.
+Robust error handling, including API quota management with retries and pacing, ensures smooth operation and informative reporting.

 ## Features